Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
 I am passionate about coding and exploring open questions in the field of computer science, especially networked systems at the moment.
-I plan to pursue a PhD in computer science upon graduation of college.

 ## News
 **[May 2020]** Our DDS paper is accepted and is to appear in SIGCOMM 2020!